joshkraft/computer-science-dojo/README.md

-# Interesting Data Structures
+# Computer Science Dojo

-A collection of half-baked implementations of interesting data structures.
+A collection of half-baked implementations of various structures / concepts in computer science.